 If the browser is resized, content should “flow” to fill the space.
 If your browser view is zoomed in and out, the content should do the same.
 This enables the widest range of users to enjoy your site, at whatever size, aspect ratio, and resolution they prefer.

-Practically. this means using relative CSS units rather than fixed ones: percentages and ems rather than pixels and centimetres.
+This approach, known broadly as responsive or adaptive design means using relative CSS units rather than fixed ones: percentages and ems rather than pixels and centimetres.
 There will always be exceptions to this: it makes more sense to measure bitmapped images, such as JPEGs, in pixels, and often elements that relate to images need to be measured in pixels to match.
 But as a general rule, use ems and percentage measurements over static, fixed measurements.

 - “Pixel-perfect” design – trying to set every element to an exact position on a web page – is a mirage.